Table of Contents

 Stay active!

 Exercise has many known benefits, and it appears that regular physical activity benefits the brain.
-Multiple research studies show that people who are physically active are less likely to experience a decline in their mental function and have a lower risk of developing Alzheimer’s disease.Â
+Many studies show that people who exercise are less likely to experience mental decline.
+They also have a lower risk of getting Alzheimer’s disease.

 Sleep well